vladimirtudor22/QA_Selenium/readme.md

   - Validate basic support and assistance features.
 - **Test Scenarios:**
   - **Test 1: Access Help Pages:**
+    - **Steps:**
-    - Access help and assistance pages for users.
+      - Attempt to access help and assistance pages.
     - **Expected Outcome:**
-      - Help pages accessed successfully.
+      - Help pages should be accessible without an account.
-  - **Test 2: Contact Support Team:**
+  - **Test 2: Search for Assistance:**
-    - Contact the support team through the provided channels.
+    - **Steps:**
+      - Attempt to perform a search for assistance.
     - **Expected Outcome:**
-      - Able to contact the support team.
+      - Relevant assistance information should be retrieved without an account.
-  - **Test 3: Search for Assistance:**
+  - **Test 3: Access FAQ:**
-    - Perform a search for assistance on the platform.
+    - **Steps:**
+      - Attempt to access the Frequently Asked Questions (FAQ) section.
     - **Expected Outcome:**
-      - Relevant assistance information retrieved.
-  - **Test 4: Access FAQ:**
-    - Access Frequently Asked Questions (FAQ) section.
-    - **Expected Outcome:**
-      - Successfully accessed the FAQ section.
-  - **Test 5: Request Live Support:**
-    - Request live support through the designated feature.
-    - **Expected Outcome:**
-      - Live support request initiated successfully.
+      - The FAQ section should be accessible without an account.

 ### 9. Security and Privacy

+- **Objective:**
-- **Objective:** Validate basic security and privacy features.
+  - Validate basic security and privacy features.
 - **Test Scenarios:**
+  - **Test 1: Privacy Settings:**
     - **Steps:**
-    - Check user privacy settings and options.
+      - Attempt to check user privacy settings and options.
     - **Expected Outcome:**
-    - Adequate privacy options are provided.
+      - Privacy settings should not be accessible without an account.

 ### 10. Personalized Recommendations

+- **Objective:**

-- **Objective:** Validate the personalized recommendation system.
+  - Validate the personalized recommendation system.

 - **Test Scenarios:**
+  - **Test 1: Interact for Recommendations:**
     - **Steps:**
-    - Interact with the platform based on user behavior.
+      - Interact with the platform and observe product recommendations.
     - **Expected Outcome:**
       - Accurate product recommendations are provided.

 ### 11. Wishlist

+- **Objective:**

-- **Objective:** Validate wishlist functionality.
+  - Validate wishlist functionality.

 - **Test Scenarios:**
+  - **Test 1: Add and Remove from Wishlist:**
     - **Steps:**
-    - Add and remove products to/from the wishlist.
+      - Use the platform to add and remove products to/from the wishlist.
     - **Expected Outcome:**
       - Products can be added and removed from the wishlist.

 ### 12. Product Comparison

+- **Objective:**

-- **Objective:** Validate product comparison functionality.
+  - Validate product comparison functionality.

 - **Test Scenarios:**
+  - **Test 1: Compare Specifications and Prices:**
     - **Steps:**
-    - Compare specifications and prices of multiple products.
+      - Simulate comparing specifications and prices of multiple products.
     - **Expected Outcome:**
       - Products can be effectively compared.

 ### 13. Real-time Pricing

+- **Objective:**

-- **Objective:** Validate real-time pricing updates.
+  - Validate real-time pricing updates.

 - **Test Scenarios:**
+  - **Test 1: Monitor Real-time Price Updates:**
     - **Steps:**
       - Monitor and verify continuous price updates for products.
     - **Expected Outcome:**
       - Prices are accurately and promptly updated in real-time.

 ### 14. Prime Membership

+- **Objective:**

-- **Objective:** Validate Prime membership benefits.
+  - Validate Prime membership benefits.

 - **Test Scenarios:**
+  - **Test 1: Access Prime Benefits:**
     - **Steps:**
-    - Activate Prime membership and use its features.
+      - Explore and access Prime membership features if available without an account.
     - **Expected Outcome:**
-    - Access to Prime benefits like fast, free delivery.
+      - Understand the benefits available to Prime members.

 ### 15. Affiliate Program

+- **Objective:**

-- **Objective:** Validate the affiliate program functionality.
+  - Validate the affiliate program functionality.

 - **Test Scenarios:**
+  - **Test 1: Explore Affiliate Program:**
     - **Steps:**
-    - Join the affiliate program and generate affiliate links.
+      - Explore information related to the affiliate program.
     - **Expected Outcome:**
-    - Successfully generate affiliate links and earn commissions.
+      - Understand the concept and process of the affiliate program.

 ### 16. Special Sale Events

+- **Objective:**

-- **Objective:** Validate special sale events functionality.
+  - Validate special sale events functionality.

 - **Test Scenarios:**
+  - **Test 1: Explore Special Sale Events:**
     - **Steps:**
-    - Participate in special sale events like Black Friday.
+      - Explore information about special sale events like Black Friday.
     - **Expected Outcome:**
-    - Access to discounts and promotions during the event.
+      - Understand the concept and details of special sale events.